SkretasLab/ProteoSeeker/README.md

 PROTEIN_DB_PATH="/mnt/4529bb0c-30cc-4e67-8f04-e94a1b226730/Works/Enzymes_Metagenomes/parameter_files/docker/nr_part.fasta"
 ~~~

 2. <p align="justify">Move in the "parameter_files" directory and run the following script which will create the parameter files needed to run the seek and taxonomy analyses.
-Before creating the parameter files one can modify any of the files in the "cas_als/ca_run/SRR3961740", "cas_als/ca_run/DRR163688 and "cas_als/al_run/SRR17771278" direcotries which are used as the basis to create the same parameter files with the right paths according to the host system.
-To perform the analysis based on identical factors regarding the time efficiency of ProteoSeeker you should provide the name of an enviroment for COMEBin in which it will be able to utilize a GPU (details to install COMEBin to utilize a GPU are found in the installation section).
+Before creating the parameter files one can modify any of the files in the "cas_als/ca_run/SRR3961740", "cas_als/ca_run/DRR163688 and "cas_als/al_run/SRR17771278" directories which are used as the basis to create the same parameter files with the right paths according to the host system.
+To perform the analysis based on identical factors regarding the time efficiency of ProteoSeeker you should provide the name of an environment for COMEBin in which it will be able to utilize a GPU (details to install COMEBin to utilize a GPU are found in the installation section).
 The default installation does not include COMEBin combined with using a GPU.
 Similarly, one can modify any other option if to run ProteoSeeker based on other prospects (with that not being identical with the evaluation runs used in the [MANUSCRIPT - UNDER REVIEW].</p>

 ~~~bash
 python seek_tax_par_files.py
 ~~~

 3. <p align="justify">There are three samples used to test the seek and taxonomy analyses modes.
-For each sample at first you must run ProteoSeeker to download its SRA and craete the filtered protein database.
-To do this go to the main drectory and run:</p>
+For each sample at first you must run ProteoSeeker to download its SRA and create the filtered protein database.
+To do this go to the main directory and run:</p>

 ~~~bash
 conda activate ps_env